 And we’re not talking about the cheese here.

 People are often shocked by the smell of free public toilets.
-You can also sometimes smell urine in a few public places, especially train stations.
+Sometimes, You can smell urine in a few public places, especially train stations.
 But that’s as bad as it gets.
 French people (unless they ate garlic or cheese, maybe) are not smellier than other nationalities.
 And for anyone worried about this part, France is also famous for its perfumes.

 French are provocative